hrkloeck/RFIWIPER/README.md

   --USENOISEDATA=USENOISEDATA
-                        use data noise diode on and off "['ND0','ND1']", default is "['ND0']" --DONOTHEAVYFLAG      Do not use the time heavy flag procedure.
+                        use data noise diode on and off "['ND0','ND1']", default is "['ND0']" --USESCAN=USESCAN     select scan to flag, default are all scans, to choose scan 000 and 001 use e.g. "['000','001']" --DONOTHEAVYFLAG      Do not use the time heavy flag procedure.
   --PROCESSING_TYPE=FLAGPROCESSING
                         setting how accurate/much time the flagging proceed.